All Amputees and Caregivers are Welcome

 The cornerstone of the St. Anthony’s Amputee Support Group is education.
 Four meetings per year consist of presentations by experts in topics which relate to living with limb loss.
 Seven additional meetings per year are devoted to social activities as simple as restaurant lunch and conversation or a more structured group activity such as a cook out or a trip to the race track.

 Assisting Each Other

 When you leave the hospital and even after extensive therapy there will be many things to learn.
 Many little things never seem to get discussed in normal training sessions.

 What about driving?
 How do I manage taking showers?
 Can I fill my car with gas?
 Can I navigate stairs?
 Will I be able to garden?
 What about all that snow in my driveway?
 Is this thing supposed to hurt?
 How do I …?

 Amputee Support Group members have been there and have figured out a way to deal with many of challenges posed by living with limb loss.
 They are eager to “spread the word”.

 If you have lived with limb loss for some time, the support group really needs your membership.
 Only you can provide us newbies with the lessons learned first hand.

 If you wish to become a member, please fill out the form below and submit it.
 The information provided will be shared with the people listed in the yellow sidebars and no-one else.
-Those three people help contact members from time to time to provide information about the group's activities.
+Those people help contact members from time to time to provide information about the group's activities.